-Before his election to Congress, Mr. Fazio served in the California State Assembly.
+Before his election to Congress, Representative Fazio served in the California State Assembly.
 Prior to being elected to public office, he was a senior assistant to the speaker of the California Assembly.

-After his retirement from Congress in 1998, Mr. Fazio served as the co-managing partner of strategic communications consulting firm Clark & Weinstock in Washington.
+After his retirement from Congress in 1998, Representative Fazio served as the co-managing partner of strategic communications consulting firm Clark & Weinstock in Washington.

-Mr. Fazio is a graduate of Union College in Schenectady, New York.
+Representative Fazio is a graduate of Union College in Schenectady, NY.
 He has a significant background in journalism and co-founded the California Journal, a periodical covering state government and politics.

-Mr. Fazio serves on numerous boards, including the California Institute, the U.S. Capitol Historical Society, the Campaign Finance Institute, Northrop Grumman Corporation and the National Parks Second Century Commission and Committee for a Responsible Budget.
-In addition, he is a member of the board of visitors of the University of California at Davis School of Medicine and a former member of the board of the Fund for the Capitol Visitor Center.
+Representative Fazio serves on numerous boards, including the California Institute, the U.S. Capitol Historical Society, the Campaign Finance Institute, Northrop Grumman Corporation, the National Parks Second Century Commission, and Committee for a Responsible Budget.
+In addition, he is a member of the Board of Visitors of the University of California at Davis School of Medicine and a former member of the board of the Fund for the Capitol Visitor Center.